 Man in The Middle attacks may occur when attackers can secretly intercept communications and alter them in transit.

-A secret number that allows bitcoins to be spent.
-Every Bitcoin wallet contains one or more private keys, which are saved in the wallet file or derived by BIP-32.
+A secret number that allows Bitcoin to be spent.
+Every Bitcoin wallet contains one or more private keys which are saved in the wallet file or derived by BIP-32.
 The private keys are mathematically related to each Bitcoin addresses generated for the wallet.
-Because the private key is the "ticket" that allows someone to spend bitcoins, it is important that these are kept secret and safe.
-Ideally, private keys themselves are never handled by the user, instead the user will typically be given a seed phrase that encodes the information needed to regenerate all private keys associated with the wallet.
+Because the private key is the "ticket" that allows someone to spend Bitcoin, it is important that these are kept secret and safe.
+Ideally, private keys themselves are never handled by the user, instead the user will typically be given a set of seed words that encodes the information needed to regenerate all private keys associated with the wallet.

 "Pay to Public Key Hash".
 This is the most common type of UTXO (payment) on the Bitcoin blockchain.
 To claim the value, the recipient must demonstrate use of the private key in a signature, and also reveal the full public key.